 The objective behind digital badges and certificates is to help the company promote its services (whether it’s an Event, Online Course, or Employer Branding) and connect with the customer by being its partner.

 More than a transaction, the secret behind customer satisfaction is promoting a business relationship and adding a long-lasting value to the customer (more than just the service provided).
-Digital certificates present the best solution and value by offering the verification and credibility of skills and achievements to the user.
+Digital certificates present the best solution and value by offering the validation and credibility of skills and achievements to the user.

 That’s why creating a social-media-format badge that involves a good design, and resonates with the company, can go a long way to build a more satisfied customer.